interledger/web-monetization-wordpress-plugin/readme.txt

 == Frequently Asked Questions ==

 = Do I need an external service? =
 No. By default the plugin adds markup only.
-You’ll configure your **Interledger-compatible wallet address** (often a “payment pointer”).
+You’ll configure your **Interledger-compatible wallet address** (often named a “payment pointer”).

 = Where do I configure wallets? =
 Go to **Settings → Web Monetization**.
 You can set a site-wide wallet, allow authors to set their own, and override per post/page.